Skip to content

 Event Level

-Based on the trigger condition configuration of Monitors, statuses such as Unresolved (df_status != ok), Critical, Major, Minor, and No Data are counted.
+Based on the configuration of trigger conditions in monitors, status statistics are generated for Unresolved (df_status != ok), Critical, Major, Warning, and Data Gap states.

-In Guance's unresolved event Explorer, the level of each event is defined as the level during the most recent trigger for that detection object.
+In the unresolved event Explorer, the level of each event is defined as the level of the last triggered event for that detection object.

 For more details, refer to Event Level Description.